-Volkswagen New Beetle owners have reported 13 problems linked to power train (under the power train category).
+Volkswagen New Beetle owners have reported 13 problems related to power train (under the power train category).

-The vehicle involved is a 2005 Volkswagen New Beetle.
-VIN of the vehicle was 3VWCK31C15_.
 Transmission valve body malfunctions and causes the card to shift harshly.
 This causes loss of control during acceleration and deceleration.
-This power train issue occurred Jun.
-1, 2012.

 See all problems of the 2005 Volkswagen New Beetle.